 Using sliced meat allows us to be very creative and I like hiding veggies in the meat so my kids tend to finish the vegetables with the meat (without even realizing they ate veggies).
 The recipe I am sharing today is related Wednesday’s Japanese Potato Salad.
 With the leftover potato salad, you can roll them with sliced pork.
 This is my mother’s recipe and my dad, my brother, and I used to love eating this.
 It’s one of the dishes that I feel nostalgic about.
 I hope you enjoy this delicious pork roll.

-- Place Japanese Potato Salad on the bottom end of a piece of sliced pork and roll to wrap it up with the sliced meat.
+- Place Japanese Potato Salad on the bottom end of the sliced pork and roll it up.